 The European Federation of Financial Advisers and Financial Intermediaries (FECIF) was chartered in June 1999 for the defence and promotion of the role of financial advisers and intermediaries in Europe.

-FECIF is an independent and non-profit-making organisation at the exclusive service of its financial adviser and intermediary members from the 28 European Union member states, plus Switzerland and Norway; it is the only European body representing European financial advisers and intermediaries, and it is based in Brussels, the heart of Europe.
+FECIF is an independent and non-profit-making organisation exclusively at the service of its financial adviser and intermediary members, who are from the 28 European Union member states, plus Switzerland; it is the only European body representing European financial advisers and intermediaries.
+FECIF is based in Brussels, at the heart of Europe.

 The professional activities of advice and mediation are heavily penalised by extremely constraining regulations, the soaring cost of compliance procedures, the development of often unreliable new technologies, and the demands of generally distressed and ill- informed consumers.